 Content marketing is the key; if you want to boost your local search rankings, you’ll need to gain mastery over the following four areas, at a minimum.

 - Your website has the greatest impact on your local organic search rankings.
 The quality of your website overall and the quality of your content specifically.
 This isn’t rocket science — just create a user-friendly site with high-quality content that serves users first.
 Make sure your website loads quickly, is responsive, and is designed well.
 Verify that your citation data and local content matches the content on your review and social media profiles.

-- Google My Business was 25% of local search and local pack rankings in 2018; it’s now at 33% and climbing.
+- Google Business Profile was 25% of local search and local pack rankings in 2018; it’s now at 33% and climbing.
 Verifying your listing, choosing the right categories, using relevant keywords in your titles — in short, optimizing your profile — are all important factors that impact your local search rankings.
 The more time you spend optimizing your GMB profile, the better your local search rankings will be.

 - Google Reviews are the second most important ranking factor for local search and local pack rankings.
 Reviews now play a more prominent role than backlinks.
 Good review management begins with a strong GMB review portfolio.

 - Local backlinks: Inbound links still play a significant role in your local search campaigns.
 The link factors are the same as they’ve always been — the quality of your inbound links and the keywords used as anchor text in your inbound links.
 Your ability to earn high-quality links depends on the quality and promotion of your content.
 The better your content, the easier it is to attract quality backlinks.

 It’s consistency and completeness; if you’re consistently creating complete content for your audience (and Google), you’ll have everything you need to boost near me rankings consistently over time.